 Furthermore, MES also supports IEEE 1588 V2 One Step Transparent Clock Peer-to-Peer (P2P) functionality by using independent hardware for each port.
 This feature allows compensating the residence time but also the delay of each link.

-MES can be supported on Xilinx Spartan-6 and every 7-Series devices.
+MES can be supported on the following Xilinx FPGA Families:

 Managed Ethernet Switch IP Core key features: